makerdao/community/governance/polls/Launch Maker Teleport with 1 basis point fee - May 23, 2022.md

 ## Review

 The community can vote in this poll to express support or opposition to the following change:
-* Launch Maker Teleport with 1 basis point fee (0,01%)
+* Launch Maker Teleport with a fee of 1 basis point (0.01%)

 Please review the discussion [thread](https://forum.makerdao.com/t/signal-request-launch-maker-teleport-with-1-basis-point-fee/15109) to help inform your position before voting.